dreamcatcher-tech/network/Inbox/2025-08-24 1002 using codex cli with mcp servers.md

 But what are we trying to do with this ?

 control the graph of executing agents using fibers on the root repo.
 Shows the parent child relationship, and the cross agent interactions.

+? could it be made to work with our mcp server to be able to navigate around the repos, read things and write things, and ultimately commit them ?

+Is the prompting really going to be getting this agent set up to use these base tools, and then probably getting other agents set up to use their own unique tools.